-Amanda Pulido joined UTEP Athletics in January 2023 as the Director of Student-Athlete Development and NCAA Designated ADID, and currently serves as the Interim Senior Woman Administrator.
-She is a member of the Athletics Executive Team serves as Sport Administrator for UTEP’s men’s and women’s cross country, indoor track and field, and outdoor track and field programs.
-In her role, Pulido oversees the student-athlete development unit, which encompasses career and leadership development, community engagement, mental wellness, the TWC program, and the Student-Athlete Advisory Committee (SAAC) across all 16 intercollegiate programs.
+Pulido rejoined UTEP Athletics in January of 2023 as Director of Student-Athlete Development and NCAA Designated ADID.
+She serves as Sport Administrator for the women's basketball, men’s and women’s cross country, indoor track and field, and outdoor track and field programs.
+She also oversees the student-athlete development unit, which encompasses career and leadership development, community engagement, mental wellness, the TWC program, and the Student-Athlete Advisory Committee (SAAC).
+Pulido's duties include serving as the liaison to the Office of Community Standards, Title IX education and compliance, and Housing and Residence Life.
+She will serve on the Mountain West SWA Committee and Joint Council group.

-Pulido has assumed leadership roles in major athletics events, serving as Tournament Director of the 2024 CUSA Indoor Volleyball Championship and Co-Director of the 2024 CUSA Outdoor Track & Field Championship.
-She oversees the department’s annual Golden Pick Awards Celebration and serves as Game Day Administrator for all home indoor and beach volleyball matches.
-Pulido has also served as Sport Administrator for UTEP’s indoor and beach volleyball programs.
+Pulido was tournament director for the 2024 CUSA Indoor Volleyball Championship and co-director of the 2024 CUSA Outdoor Track & Field Championship.
+She oversees the department’s annual year-end Golden Pick Awards, National Girls and Women in Sports Day initiatives, and serves as game day administrator for all home indoor and beach volleyball matches.
+Previously, Pulido served as sport administrator for UTEP’s indoor and beach volleyball programs.

-As a key campus liaison, partnering with units such as the Student Engagement and Leadership Center, Career Center, and Center for Community Engagement.
-She actively contributes to a variety of university committees and initiatives such as the Provost Community Engagement Council, Miner Welcome Committee, Hazing Prevention Week, Alcohol Awareness Week, Minerpalooza, Texas Western Gold Rush, Miners Leadership Summit, First Generation Celebration, Project MOVE, and UTEP Edge.
+As a key campus liaison, Pulido has partnered with units such as the Student Engagement and Leadership Center, Career Center, and Center for Community Engagement.
+She actively contributes to a variety of University committees and initiatives such as the Provost Community Engagement Council, Miner Welcome Committee, Hazing Prevention Week, Alcohol Awareness Week, Minerpalooza, Texas Western Gold Rush, Miners Leadership Summit, First Generation Celebration, Project MOVE and UTEP Edge.

 Additional responsibilities at UIW included leading all-staff meetings, directing student-athlete recognition programs, managing Life Skills social media campaigns and website, updating the Student-Athlete Handbook, and serving on multiple campus committees.